eddieblu/.github/profile/webServices/login/login.md

 1. Open up the login application in VS Code and review what it is doing.
 1. Run and debug the example by pressing `F5` for the file `exampleCode/login/service/index.js`.
 You may need to select node.js as the debugger the first time you run.
 1. Start the frontend by running `npm run dev` from a console window.
-1. Open a browser window and point them to http://localhost:5137.
+1. Open a browser window and point it to http://localhost:5137.
 1. Register, login, logout, and access the protected endpoint to get your user information.
 1. Use the browser's debugger to view the authentication communication.